EKGF/terraform-aws-ekg/README.md

 Load RDF files (.nt or .ttl files only for now) from a given S3 bucket into AWS Neptune.

-The [`rdf_load` lambda function](./lambda/rdf-load/README.md) in this repository picks up the S3 ObjectCreated event and passes the S3 file to the Neptune loader service.
+The [`invoke` lambda function](./lambda/invoke/README.md) in this repository picks up the S3 ObjectCreated event and passes it to an AWS Step Function that orchestrates the loading of the given RDF file into Neptune.

+The [`load` lambda function](./lambda/load/README.md) in this repository gets called by the Step Function and instructs the Neptune bulk loader to load the given S3 file.

 ## Other documentation